kiglarka/holabusz/README.md

 ## Future Features

 * An arrow to show the direction and the distance of stops
-* Custom design
+* Refresh upon gesture
-* Favorite stops & vehicles to save into SharedPreferences
+* Favorite stops & vehicles and other custom user settings to save into SharedPreferences
-* Custom user settings
 * Flavours to introduce

+## Buglist

+* Longers stops' name interfers with the time of departure on the UI
+* Need to disable seekbar during refresh or handle API call cancellation

 ## Sources